fgeich/pyFTEGhf/README.md

 ## Synopsis

-pyFTEGhf.py is a simple Python code solving the self-consistency equation for the (spin-unpolarized) uniform electron gas in three dimensions at finite temperatures.
+pyFTEGhf is a simple Python code solving the self-consistency equation for the (spin-unpolarized) uniform electron gas in three dimensions at finite temperatures.

 ## Code Example

-Some sample Python scripts using pyFTEGhf.py are provided in the run folder.
+Some sample Python scripts using pyFTEGhf are provided in the run folder.

 ## Motivation